Slayground (2026 film): Production

-In June 2025, it was announced by A24 that Jeremy Saulnier would direct, write, and produce a Halloween-set horror action thriller film titled October, with Cory Michael Smith in his first lead film role.
+In June 2025, it was announced by A24 that Jeremy Saulnier would direct, write, and produce a Halloween-set action thriller film titled October, with Cory Michael Smith in his first lead film role.
 In August, Chase Sui Wonders and Sophie Wilde joined the cast.
 The next month, Stanley Simons, Young Mazino, and Stephen Root joined the cast.
 Production had commenced by October, with James Badge Dale, Matty Matheson, and Imogen Poots being added to the cast.
 Filming was scheduled to take place in Vancouver from September 22 to December 3, 2025, under the working title Moustache.
+In September 2026, the film had been retitiled to Slayground.

+Release

+Slayground is scheduled to be released in the United States in 2026.